pavanimadhur/Song-Recommendation/README.md

-# Song-Recommendation
+# Music Recommendation system based on the User's Mood.

-Music Recommendation system based on the User's Mood Music plays a significant part in one’s life.
+   Music plays a significant part in one’s life.
 It is known to uplift the mood of a person.
 Analyzing the expression of an individual would help to understand the emotion one is going through.
 Many users have a playlist so large that they are unable